 If the Broadcast MRB Failed To Setup List IE is contained in the BROADCAST CONTEXT SETUP RESPONSE message, the gNB-CU shall regard the Broadcast MRB(s) failed to be setup with an appropriate cause value for each Broadcast MRB failed to setup.

+If the Associated Session ID IE is contained in the BROADCAST CONTEXT SETUP REQUEST message, the gNB-DU shall, if supported, take this information into account to determine whether MBS session resource sharing is possible, as specified in TS 38.401 [4].

 8.14.1.3 Unsuccessful Operation

 Figure 8.14.1.3-1: Broadcast Context Setup procedure: unsuccessful Operation